-Brexit is the trampoline upon which Boris Johnson thinks he can bounce his 17-stone self into Number 10 Downing Street.
+Brexit is the trampoline upon which Johnson thinks he can bounce himself into Number 10 Downing Street.

 Johnson is someone whom the right-wing media are fond of describing as a ‘national treasure’.
 He has a bumbling, blustering manner which some find engaging and others tiresome.
 He’ll unfailingly ruffle his hair before a TV appearance in order to give the calculated impression of harmless eccentricity.
 He specialises in self-deprecation which some find winning and others calculated.